 The picture was shown about a month later at Morgan’s, a commercial gallery in London, with the “rejected” designation.
 There it attained some notoriety, savaged in the press as “bizarre” and “incomplete.”
 The painting continued on this path: rejected by the 1863 Paris Salon, it ended up in the Salon des Refusés, a protest exhibition organized by Gustave Courbet of paintings spurned by the French Salon jurists.
 Shown alongside the similarly scandalous with Déjeuner sur L’Herbe by Édouard Manet, The White Girl became known as one of the exhibition’s most infamous pictures.

 Flouting the conventions and standards of portraiture,The White Girl made 19th-century viewers distinctly uncomfortable.
 The woman pictured wears an informal cambric (lightweight cotton or linen summer fabric) housedress of a type worn in private.
 Her red hair is loose, contrasting vividly with the tonal white interior setting and dress.
 Gazing impassively, her expression is vacant and unfocused—she does not charm us, yet rivets our attention.
-She stands on a bearskin rug whose fierce appearance contrasts with her own blank look, and flowers drop languidly from her hands to the floor.
+She stands on a wolf or bearskin rug whose fierce appearance contrasts with her own blank look, and flowers drop languidly from her hands to the floor.
 To viewers of the period, these attributes made Hiffernan’s worldliness and lack of innocence explicit and shocking.

 Whistler later appended the title with “Symphony in White: No. 1” (there were eventually three paintings in the series) to focus attention on what he viewed as the painting’s true subject: his handling of the thick white paint, its textures, and subtle tonal contrasts.
 The painting’s radical break with traditions of portraiture make it a bellwether of modern art.